Home sales continued to drop in November - Local News 8

 “In essence, the residential real estate market was frozen in November, resembling the sales activity seen during the Covid-19 economic lockdowns in 2020,” said Lawrence Yun, NAR’s chief economist.
 “The principal factor was the rapid increase in mortgage rates, which hurt housing affordability and reduced incentives for homeowners to list their homes.
 Plus, available housing inventory remains near historic lows.”

-Inventory remains near record lows, with few homeowners looking to give up low mortgage rates to buy a new home with a higher rate.
+Inventory remains near record lows, with few homeowners looking to give up the ultra-low mortgage rates they refinanced or bought into to buy a new home with a higher rate.

 There were 1.14 million units for sale at the end of November, according to NAR, down 6.6% from October, but up 2.7% from one year ago.